Top 10 Field Trips This SummerJune 8, 2018

 - Zoo – The zoo is a great place to head to this summer!
 Kids can learn about animals of all types, from land animals and large reptiles to amphibians and very large mammals.
 In addition, zoos often have additional programs kids can participate in to study specific animals or habitats.

 Summer is a fantastic time to take field trips.
 There is no school schedule in the way, and the available places are truly endless.
+You can still stay on top of your learning as well with easy-to-implement online homeschooling.
 This summer, take your students on an outing you’re sure to remember!